zhenkewu/zhenkewu.github.io/blog/_posts/2023-12-16-setup-quick-search.md

 lcb: "{"
 ---

-## Quick search on command line?
+## 1. Quick search on command line?

-Want to quickly search in your directories?
+>Want to quickly search in your directories?
 For example, you want to search for `.R` files that contain a string `"latent"`, and print out the results.
 You may hope to do something like:
+>

-- `lookfor "latent" ".R"`
+>- `lookfor "latent" ".R"`
+>

-Or you want to just look for the files without specifying the file type by something like:
+>Or you want to just look for the files without specifying the file type by something like:
+>

-- `lookfor "latent"`
+>- `lookfor "latent"`
+>

-Or you want to print page-by-page using `less`
+>Or you want to print page-by-page using `less`
+>

-- `lookfor latent | less` (the quotation marks around `latent` are not needed)
+>- `lookfor latent | less` (the quotation marks around `latent` are not needed)
+>

-If achieved, this could speed up your debugging process when you need to find certain variable names or keywords that you identified as useful.
+>If achieved, this could speed up your debugging process when you need to find certain variable names or keywords that you identified as useful.

-### Back-story
+### 1.1.
+Back-story

 Here is one excellent solution I have been using (see more explanation at the end):